pankod/superplate/documentation/docs/state-management/redux.md

 ### Adding Redux to your project later

-If you didn't choose the plugin during project creation phase, you can follow instructions below to add it.
+If you didn't choose the plugin during project creation phase, you can follow the instructions below to add it.

 - install `redux` and `react-redux` packages